 As our ABA Therapy services grew, we added additional therapies to support our clients’ development.
 Doing so also provides one service location for parents.
 We first added Speech Therapy and then in 2018, we added Occupational Therapy services.
 This provides collaboration opportunities among the professionals supporting a child.
 In fact, all our OTs receive ABA training and know how to work collaboratively with our BCBAs and RBTs.

-Our first OT on staff has a long history working with our founder Jamie McGillivary.
-Before going back to school for her master’s in occupational therapy, Julie worked with Jamie at Beaumont’s HOPE Center.
+Our first OT on staff has a long history working with our Founder Jamie McGillivary.
+Long before she ever ever considered studying to become an Occupational Therapist, Julie worked with Jamie at Beaumont’s HOPE Center.
 She was the Motor Room Expert in the Parent Training Program.
 She later went on to manage the summer programs in the early days of Healing Haven.

 From Behavior Therapist to Occupational Therapist

 Julie first met Jamie through a family she worked with more than 20 years ago doing in-home therapy and respite care.
 This family motivated her to work with individuals with autism and their families full-time.
 As a result of that experience, Julie studied to become a BCaBA – Board Certified Assistant Behavior Analyst.
-She then went on to pursue education to become an Occupational Therapist.
+After several years working in ABA Therapy, she decided to pursue education to become an Occupational Therapist.

 Julie describes her current role as her “dream job”.
 The primary reason she was drawn back to Healing Haven is that “the kids are so much fun!”
 She likes the saying ‘when you meet one person with autism, you’ve met one person with autism’.
 The reason is she has witnessed it lived out.
 Each child is unique, and Julie loves the challenge of discovering what motivates them.
 Julie also appreciates how the staff acknowledge each other for hard work.
 “I could not ask for better people to surround me each day.”